MicroFocus/universal-discovery-cmdb-samples/README.md

 1. Prerequisite: This project requires JDK 1.8 (or later) and maven 3.
 Go check them out if you don't have them locally installed.
 2. Clone the project so that you have a local copy.
-3. Go to your local project root folder, open the command console and run the following command to build the project into a JAR file:
+3. Go to your local project root folder, open the command console, change the path to project root folder and run the following command to build the project into a JAR file:
    ```sh
    mvn package
    ```